How to Make Bubble Hash Like a Pro

 Put the cannabis into the freezer as quickly as possible.

 The flowers should be bagged up into Large Ziploc Freezer bags within 4-12 hours of being put in the freezer to prevent freezer burn.
 You can go straight to the freezer bag but I find freezing in open trays or containers helps preserve bud structure and increases quality.
+If going straight to bag leave the bags open for the first few hours to prevent condensation from building up inside the bags.

 Cold Water Rinse System